edersoncorbari/scala-lab/README.md

 #### Provided Mechanisms ####

  * The template of a project using SBT;
- * A top-down graph to find a company's employee hierarchy.
+ * A top-down graph to find a company's employee hierarchy;
+ * Parsing XML file: FsImage (HDFS).

 #### Build and Running ####